 The best treatment

 Relative rest means that you have to reduce your activities to a level that does not cause your tendon to hurt.
 Complete rest is usually not useful because, although it will help your pain calm down, it won’t strengthen your tendon.
 In fact, complete rest may even make it lose more strength.
 It’s better to stay as active as you can without making your pain worse.
-The rehabilitation plans in the Exakt Health app provide specific guidance on how you can decide what activities are OK to continue.
+The treatment plans in the Exakt Health app provide specific guidance on how you can decide what activities are OK to continue.

 Strength training exercises can help to restore the strength in your injured tendon, but it has to be pitched at the right level for your injury.
 If it’s too hard, it will make it flare up.
 If it’s too easy, it won’t really be effective.
 A typical training plan for a tendonitis will start with easy, low load exercises and progress over time to include high load and explosive movements.
-The Achilles tendinopathy rehab plan of the Exakt Health app demonstrates how this works.
+The Achilles tendinopathy treatment plan of the Exakt Health app demonstrates how this works.

 How long do tendons with tendonitis take to heal?